Martin Parr: The middle class, The Cost of Living (1987–1989)

-He and his wife moved to Bristol in 1987, where they still live.
-During 1987 and 1988 he completed his next major project, on the middle class, who were at that time becoming increasingly affluent under Thatcherism.
-He photographed middle-class activities such as shopping, dinner parties and school open days, predominantly around Bristol and Bath in the southwest of England.
-It was published as his next book The Cost of Living (1989) and exhibited in Bath, London, Oxford and Paris.
+During his next major project in 1987 to 1988 Parr photographed middle-class activities such as shopping, dinner parties of the Conservative Party, craft fairs and school open days, predominantly around Bristol and Bath in the southwest of England.
+It was published as his next book The Cost of Living (1989) and exhibited at the Royal Photographic Society in Bath, and then toured London, Oxford and Paris.